Software QA and Testing Frequently-Asked-Questions, Part 1

 'no problem' 'piece of cake' 'I can whip that out in a few hours' 'it should be easy to update that old code' instead of: 'that adds a lot of complexity and we could end up making a lot of mistakes' 'we have no idea if we can do that; we'll wing it' 'I can't estimate how long it will take, until I take a close look at it' 'we can't figure out what that old spaghetti code did in the first place' If there are too many unrealistic 'no problem's', the result is bugs.

-- poorly documented code - it's tough to maintain and modify code that is badly written or poorly documented; the result is bugs.
-In many organizations management provides no incentive for programmers to document their code or write clear, understandable, maintainable code.
+- poorly designed/documented code - it's tough to maintain and modify code that is badly written or poorly documented; the result is bugs.
+In many organizations management provides no incentive for programmers to write clear, understandable, maintainable code.
 In fact, it's usually the opposite: they get points mostly for quickly turning out code, and there's job security if nobody else can understand it ('if it was hard to write, it should be hard to read').

 - software development tools - visual tools, class libraries, compilers, scripting tools, etc. often introduce their own bugs or are poorly documented, resulting in added bugs.